|

 been produced widely

-at professional theatres and has been mounted by middle
+at professional theatres and mounted by middle

 schools, high